Tom Aikens Restaurant: History

 In April 2003, Aikens opened his 60-seater eponymous restaurant at 43 Elystan Street, Chelsea, SW3, a former site of a pub Marlborough Arms, with his then-wife and co-owner Laura Vanninen.
 In January 2004, Aikens's eponymous restaurant received four rosettes from AA plc and then its first Michelin star.

 In October 2004, a businesswoman Sarah Roe and her husband Rupert paid for the meal after entertaining her clients.
-As the Roes and her clients were leaving the restaurant, Aikens accused her of stealing one of his custom-made silver teaspoons.
-The spoon was found but Aikens still accused Roe, prompting her to boycott Aikens's restaurants.
-Prior to the incident, nine such spoons had been stolen in just over a month.
+As the Roes and her clients were leaving the restaurant, Aikens blocked the doorway and accused her of stealing one of his custom-made silver teaspoons.
+A waiter found the spoon on a nearby table.
+Aikens still accused Roe, prompting her to boycott Aikens's restaurants.
+Prior to the incident, nine such spoons had been stolen within at least one month.
+When the restaurant opened, several £50-ashtrays were stolen until non-smoking policy was applied a while later.

 The restaurant earned its second Michelin star in January 2008.

 In October 2008, Aikens's companies T&L Ltd and Tom Aikens Ltd were reported to have debts and then fallen into property administration.
 He sold this restaurant and his other eponymous restaurant Tom's Kitchen to TA Holdco Ltd, leaving his suppliers (many of them small businesses) with unpaid bills.

-In March 2011, the Istanbul Doors Restaurant Group bought out Peter Dubens.
+In March 2011, the Istanbul Doors Restaurant Group bought out Peter Dubens and acquired 80-percent shares of Aikens's restaurants, leaving Aikens with the remaining 20 percent.

 The restaurant was closed from July 2011 to 11 January 2012 for refurbishment, causing it to lose its Michelin stars.
 It was reopened the following day.
 It regained its first Michelin star in late 2012.
 It permanently closed in late January 2014.
 Since then, it lost its Michelin star in September 2014.

+The site was transformed in September 2016 into a newer restaurant Elystan Street, owned by chef Phil Howard and business partner Rebecca Mascarenhas.